Preston & Steve: Awards and ratings

 On November 22, 2019 The Broadcast Pioneers of Philadelphia inducted the duo into their Hall of Fame.

 In August 2021, it was announced that Preston Elliot and Steve Morrison will be inducted to the Radio Hall of Fame, being nominated under the “Spoken Word On-Air Personality” category.

 Publicity events

 Camp Out for Hunger

-Since 1998, the show has held an annual Camp Out For Hunger, in which both Elliot and Morrison "camp out" (i.e., live in a motorhome) for one week in November to raise food for Philabundance.
+Since 1998, the show has held an annual Camp Out For Hunger, in which both Elliot and Morrison live in a motorhome for one week in November to raise food for Philabundance.
 The show awards prizes to individuals and groups that donate the most food.
 Since 1998, the event has collected thousands of tons of food and raised millions of dollars to feed the hungry across the Delaware Valley.